Authentick/gatekeeper.page/content/features/index.en.md

 {{< full-image-left image-link="/en/features/alert.png" image-title="Automatic mitigation" icon="fa-user-shield" title="Automatic mitigation" description="Gatekeeper pro-actively keeps your system secure with automatic security mitigations and clear information for the administrator." >}}

+{{< full-image-left image-link="/en/features/sessions-page.png" image-title="Session Management" icon="fa-list" title="Session Management" description="Gatekeeper offers accessible session management for everyone.
+Enabling you to see in one glance from which devices and what locations you have accessed Gatekeeper.
+Using this interface, you can also invalidate sessions quickly." >}}

 {{< full-image-left image-link="/en/features/two-factor.png" image-title="2FA authentication" icon="fa-key" title="Two-factor authentication" description="Gatekeeper has built in two-factor authentication support." >}}

 {{< full-image-left image-link="/en/features/request-blocked.png" image-title="Bruteforce protection" icon="fa-key" title="Bruteforce protection" description="Gatekeeper ships by default with a strong bruteforce protection.
 Protecting your users against any kind of password bruteforce attack." >}}